 The incoming natural gas (feed gas) from the PCGP will be treated in facilities located on the South Dunes Power Plant site.
-The gas conditioning units remove substances that would freeze during the liquefaction process, namely carbon dioxide $(CO_2)$ and water.
+The gas conditioning units remove substances that would freeze during the liquefaction process, namely carbon dioxide (CO_2) and water.
 Mercury is also removed to prevent corrosion in downstream equipment.
-Trace amounts of hydrogen sulfide $(H_2S)$ are removed as well in the CO2 removal system, due to the characteristics of the absorbent employed.
+Trace amounts of hydrogen sulfide (H_2S) are removed as well in the CO_2 removal system, due to the characteristics of the absorbent employed.

-The pipeline gas conditioning unit consists of two parallel trains, each containing two systems in series: a $CO_2$ removal process which utilizes a primary amine to absorb $CO_2$ , followed by a dehydration system which uses two distinct solid adsorbents to remove water and mercury from the feed gas.
-Each train will process approximately 460 million standard cubic feet per day (MMscf/d) of natural gas.
+The pipeline gas conditioning unit consists of two parallel trains, each containing two systems in series: a CO2 removal process which utilizes a primary amine to absorb CO2, followed by a dehydration system which uses two distinct solid adsorbents to remove water and mercury from the feed gas.
+Each train will process approximately 460 MMscf/d of natural gas.

-$CO_2$ removal involves a closed-loop system that circulates approximately 1,350 gpm of diglycol amine (DGA) agent to absorb $CO_2$ from the feed gas and reject it to an atmospheric vent.
-The process reduces the feed gas $CO_2$ from a maximum of approximately two percent on a molar basis to less than 50 parts per million volume.
+CO2 removal involves a closed-loop system that circulates approximately 1,350 gpm of diglycol amine (DGA) agent to absorb CO2 from the feed gas and reject it to an atmospheric vent.
+The process reduces the feed gas CO2 from a maximum of approximately two percent on a molar basis to less than 50 parts per million volume (ppmv).
 After contacting the feed gas in the amine absorber tower, the DGA agent is then let down in pressure at roughly 57 pounds per square inch gauge (psig), to flash off the absorbed hydrocarbon gases.
 This gas is recovered as fuel through compression to approximately 700 psig.
-The DGA agent is then let down a final time into the Amine Stripper at 35 psig, where it is stripped of $CO_2$ and $H_2S$ via steam.
-The off gas is rejected to an atmospheric vent after the trace $H_2S$ and any other reduced sulfur species are oxidized.
+The DGA agent is then let down a final time into the Amine Stripper at 35 psig, where it is stripped of CO2 and H2S via steam.
+The off gas is rejected to an atmospheric vent after the trace H2S and any other reduced sulfur species are oxidized.

 Water is removed from the feed gas via molecular sieve beds.
 There are three water removal beds.
 At any one time, two beds are adsorbing water while the third is regenerating.
-Regeneration of a bed involves passing hot gas through it that drives the water out of the bed at approximately 500 °F. This water-laden gas is then cooled to condense the water, which is recovered back into the $CO_2$ removal system.
+Regeneration of a bed involves passing hot gas through it that drives the water out of the bed at approximately 500 °F. This water-laden gas is then cooled to condense the water, which is recovered back into the CO2 removal system.
 The regeneration gas is then re-heated and sent back to a bed in a closed-loop process.
 An activated carbon is utilized to irreversibly absorb any mercury that may be present.
 Spent mercury absorbent will be disposed of in a licensed landfill.